Gang-related kidnapping at apartment puts Colorado city back in national immigration debate

 By Elizabeth Wolfe, CNN

-(CNN) — The city of Aurora, Colorado, has reentered the national debate on immigration after a man and woman were dragged from a unit in an apartment complex Monday night and bound, beaten and pistol-whipped, police say.
+(CNN) — The city of Aurora, Colorado, has reentered the national debate on immigration after a married couple was kidnapped by a group of undocumented migrants Monday night in their apartment complex and bound, beaten and pistol-whipped, police say.

-Police Chief Todd Chamberlain described the incident at The Edge on Lowry apartments as “without question a gang incident,” noting that both the perpetrators and victims are likely Venezuelan immigrants, some of whom may be undocumented.
+Police Chief Todd Chamberlain described the incident at The Edge on Lowry apartments as “without question a gang incident,” and police have said both the perpetrators and victims are Venezuelan immigrants.

-Nineteen suspects were detained, but three were later released, Aurora police spokesperson Joe Moylan said.
-The remaining 16 suspects are in custody of federal Immigration and Customs Enforcement.
+Sixteen people have been detained in connection to the case and are in the custody of federal Immigration and Customs Enforcement, police said.

-Police are working with federal authorities to determine what gang affiliation, if any, the suspects have, Chamberlain said during a briefing Tuesday.
-That includes probing whether they may be connected to the notorious Venezuelan gang Tren de Aragua, whose members have previously been identified in the city.
-Chamberlain said Tuesday there was a “high assumption” the gang was involved.
+The investigation is ongoing and so far eight suspects in custody face varying charges, which include second-degree kidnapping, aggravated robbery, first-degree assault, extortion and burglary, Chamberlain said.
+CNN is working to determine whether they have legal representation.
+Police are seeking charges against three other suspects still at large.

 Renewed immigration controversy